A certificate of insurance should be readily accessible in your business files. If not, it’s time to get one.

 - And more

 Incidents like these could result in financially devastating claims, costing you thousands of dollars.
-In fact, the average claim for property damage or customer injury is a hefty $30,000.
+The average claim for property damage or customer injury costs $30,000.
+GL insurance covers claim costs—including legal fees—up to your policy limit.

 Negligence can happen, even when you think you’ve done everything right.
 Professional liability coverage may be right for you if you offer professional services such as accounting, graphic design, or real estate.